 The key to writing blogs about your products and services is to not leave it until you have to mention them.
 There are several different blog post types you can write that are mentioned above - I’d totally recommend you sprinkle these into your current blogging content calendar, to ensure you’re regularly linking back to your products and services sales pages.
 That way, you’re in the habit of talking about them and are keeping them at the forefront of your ideal audience's mind.

 As with any type of blog post you write though, the overall layout of your individual blog posts is an important aspect too.
-That’s why I’m sharing my own blog post guide with you.
-Just enter your name and email in the opt-in box below, to get your copy!
+That’s why I’m sharing my own blog post guide with you - simply head over to the 'Products' tab at the top of this page!